-Education professionals or volunteers from local, state, or national organizations are encouraged to take action on one or more of the roles and responsibilities identified below that can promote adolescent health and healthy development.
+Education professionals or volunteers from local, state, and national organizations are encouraged to take action on one or more of the roles and responsibilities identified below that can promote adolescent health and healthy development.

 The Education Field: Making a Difference

 By tradition and design, schools are intended to facilitate children’s academic development.
-However, the links between health and academic achievement are also well-established.
+However, the links between health and academic achievement are also well established.
 Schools also address other developmental needs such as students’ social, emotional, and health needs.
 There are a number of ways that schools support adolescent health, though this varies greatly across schools, cities and towns, and states.

-- Currently most school systems offer adolescents health education classes
+- Currently most school systems offer adolescents health education classes.

-- In most schools, adolescents can participate in physical activities, including physical education
+- In most schools, adolescents can participate in physical activities, including physical education.

-- Many schools have a school nurse and a counselor
+- Many schools have a school nurse and a counselor.

-- Health training requirements for school teachers, nurses, and other staff also vary widely from school to school within and across states
+- Health training requirements for school teachers, nurses, and other staff also vary widely from school to school within and across states.

 - Many schools provide food at reduced or no cost to students who qualify through school meal programs.
-For some children, this is their primary place for nourishment
+For some children, this is their primary place for nourishment.

-- Some schools sponsor healthy eating initiatives
+- Some schools sponsor healthy eating initiatives.

 Action Steps and Resources